Lian-Cunanan/Cryptoro-BscCpe2-A/README.md

 ## Features

 - Real-time cryptocurrency data visualization using Chart.js
-- Interactive chat interface for querying data
+- Safe chat interface for querying data with automatic profanity filtering
 - User-friendly interface with clearly labeled navigation links and input fields
-- Social media integration for sharing interesting discussions or insights
 - Responsive design that displays correctly on a variety of devices and screen sizes

 ## Setup